PearlL0700/FRC-6800-Contributions/README_Scorer.md

 ### Auto Dunk

 After our first competition, my teammate and I analyzed robot logs and discovered a consistent **250–500 ms delay** between when the chassis was correctly positioned to score and when the gamepiece was released.
-I diagnosed that this latency was caused by **human reaction time**, rather than mechanical or software limitations.
+We diagnosed that this latency was caused by **human reaction time**, rather than mechanical or software limitations.

 To address this, we implemented **Auto Dunk**, a conditionally autonomous scoring feature that:
 - Reduces scoring delay and Driver workload